karma-runner/karma/docs/dev/06-git-commit-msg.md

 ```bash
 Closes #234
 ```
-or in case of multiple issues:
+or in the case of multiple issues:
 ```bash
 Closes #123, #245, #992
 ```